Xzeloks/ELI-5/memory-bank/activeContext.md

     5. Implement Paywall UI screen.
     6. Implement logic to fetch offerings and handle purchases.
     7. Integrate paywall with AuthGate based on subscription status.
 *   **Active Decisions:** Keep RevenueCat init disabled during UI stabilization and feature completion (session deletion).
 Focus on finalizing UI and core features before proceeding to monetization.

+**Current Focus (as of latest interaction):**
+*   **Google Play Console - Production Readiness:**
+    *   The immediate task is to address the requirements for applying for production access in the Google Play Console.
+    *   This involves setting up a closed test track.
+    *   Key requirements include:
+        *   Publishing a closed test version.
+        *   Ensuring at least 12 test users are registered for the closed test.
+        *   Conducting closed testing with these users for at least 14 days.
+*   **Troubleshooting Data Isolation & Chat Loading:**
+    *   Concurrently, investigating and resolving the issue where opening chat sessions from history results in a blank chat page.
+This might be related to RLS policies and how `user_id` was previously associated with messages, or a bug in the loading/display logic for historical chats.